rdegges/rdegges-blog/articles/2012/how-i-learned-to-program.md

+---
-Title: How I Learned to Program
+title: "How I Learned to Program"
-Date: 2012-02-03
-Tags: programming
+date: "2012-02-03"
+tags: ["programming"]
+slug: "how-i-learned-to-program"
-Summary: This article talks about my experience learning to program and my general development mindset.
+description: "This article talks about my experience learning to program and my general development mindset."
+---

 ![Glider][]